 - Creation and management of Playlists

-- Transfer and play music from all devices using the MTP protocol and USB Mass Storage
+- Transfer and play music from all devices using MTP and USB Mass Storage protocol

 - play, rip and burn audio CDs